isomerpages/nlb-biblioasia/_topics/People/People.md

 #### <a style="text-decoration: none; font-weight: bold;" href="/vol-17/issue-1/apr-jun-2021/ishak-ahmad"> Ishak Ahmad and the Story of Malayan Waters </a>
-<p>As a senior officer in the Fisheries Department, Ishak Ahmad was instrumental in spurring the growth of the Malayan fishing industry.
-Anthony Medrano sheds light on his contributions.</p>
+As a senior officer in the Fisheries Department, Ishak Ahmad was instrumental in spurring the growth of the Malayan fishing industry.
+Anthony Medrano sheds light on his contributions.
 <hr>

 #### <a style="text-decoration: none; font-weight: bold;" href="/vol-16/issue-2/jul-sep-2020/raffles"> Stamford Raffles and the Two French Naturalists</a>